xmy953538104/benjiMY/CONTRIBUTING.md

 * A Ryujinx log file of the run instance where the issue occurred.
 Log files can be found in `[Executable Folder]/Logs` and are named chronologically.
 * Additional information, e.g. is it a regression from previous versions?
 Are there any known workarounds?

-When ready to submit a bug report, please use the [Bug Report issue template](https://github.com/KeatonTheBot/Ryujinx/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D).
+When ready to submit a bug report, please go [here](https://git.ryujinx.app/kenji-nx/ryujinx/-/issues.

 ## Contributing Changes

 Project maintainers will merge changes that both improve the project and meet our standards for code quality.

-The [Pull Request Guide](docs/workflow/pr-guide.md) and [License](https://github.com/KeatonTheBot/Ryujinx/blob/master/LICENSE.txt) docs define additional guidance.
+The [Pull Request Guide](docs/workflow/pr-guide.md) and [License](LICENSE.txt) docs define additional guidance.

 ### DOs and DON'Ts